 The Kent County Water Authority and The Warwick Water Department serve the majority of Warwick residents and businesses.
 Both agencies receive their water supply from the Scituate Reservoir and five tributaries that encompass 93 square miles with a capacity of over 41 billion gallons.

 The capacity of the sewer treatment facility is 5 million gallons daily.
-The City of Warwick expects to have 90% of the City hooked up to sewers by 2009.

 For information on all utilities in Rhode Island visit the Rhode Island Public Utilities Commission website at www.ripuc.org